Shrimp Pasta salad is a personal favorite of mine. This version of the recipe features a nice cool creamy cucumber ranch dressing.

 I like to flavor up my dishes by finding ingredients that will compliment my primary ingredients, not overpower them.
 Over the hot summer months, I often like to turn to seafood such as shrimp for meals.
 While I do spice shrimp up on occasion, more often, I want it’s delicate sweet flavor to still shine through.
-I recently found a wonderful compliment to the shrimp I love, in Hidden Valley® Cucumber Ranch dressing.
+I recently found a wonderful compliment to the wild shrimp I love.

 After trying it, I decided to make a simple shrimp pasta salad for dinner that night, with just a few herbs and the dressing.